 - Old Vine & The Old Vine House

 - Go Hiking and Skiing in Mariborsko Pohorje

 Check out the Main Square

-The town’s cobbled, rectangular Renaissance Main Square (Glavni trg) has been around since the 13th century, when Maribor was emerging as a major commercial center in the region.
+The town’s cobbled, rectangular Renaissance Main Square (Glavni trg) has been around since the 13th century when Maribor was emerging as a major commercial center in the region.
 The square is surrounded by a slew of stylish and venerable old buildings in pastel hues.
 It’s a lovely area to walk around and is one of the must-see attractions in Maribor.
-The city was badly bombed during World War II so some parts of the city centre are modern.
+The city was badly bombed during World War II so some parts of the city center are modern.
 As one of the most industrialized cities in the former Yugoslavia, you will stumble across examples of Tito era architecture (although you will be spared from the worst excesses of it).
-There are, however, sufficient classical facades which have been around since the days of the Austro-Hungarian empire.
+There are, however, sufficient classical facades that have been around since the days of the Austro-Hungarian empire.

 The center of the Main Square is dominated by the Baroque Plague Column, originally raised as a wooden structure in 1681 as a memorial to the thousands that perished during an outbreak of plague that wiped out a third of the city in 1680.
 This second version was erected in 1743 and is one of the best monuments of its ilk in Central Europe.
 This Corinthian column was craftily sculpted by Jožef Straub and it is topped with a gold-leaf statue of Mary.
 The marble column is surrounded at the base by six saints, the protectors of the plague.

 The northern end of the square is also home to the Town Hall, a fine Renaissance edifice originally built in 1515.
 It has undergone several reconstructions and in its present appearance, features an exquisite Venetian stone balcony emblazoned with a two lion-relief and an onion-domed clock tower.